 The demand is driven by the automotive and construction sectors, where adipic acid is used to produce nylon 6,6 for automotive parts and polyurethane foams for insulation and furniture.
 Germany’s advanced manufacturing industries rely heavily on adipic acid for the production of high-performance materials.

-It also has considerable production capacities in Germany with huge industries present within the textile, automobile, and chemical sectors.
+It also has considerable production capacities in Germany market with huge industries present within the textile, automobile, and chemical sectors.
 Germany is also noted for its development of even more environment-friendly ways of production, such as bio-based production of adipic acid.

 Being at the helm of green chemistry, Germany continues to create developments in green processes for less environmental impact to cater to the increasing demand of adipic acid by various industries.
 A combination of high demand and innovation makes Germany the key player in the market for adipic acid.